Pylons/pyramid/docs/narr/firstapp.rst

 .. code-block:: python
    :linenos:

-   from pyramid.configuration import Configurator from pyramid.response import Response from paste.httpserver import serve
+   from pyramid.config import Configurator from pyramid.response import Response from paste.httpserver import serve

-The script imports the ``Configurator`` class from the ``pyramid.configuration`` module.
+The script imports the ``Configurator`` class from the ``pyramid.config`` module.
 This class is used to configure :app:`Pyramid` for a particular application.
 An instance of this class provides methods which help configure various parts of :app:`Pyramid` for a given application deployment.